xhyrom/discord-datamining/data/creator-support-articles/server-subscriptions-for-creators--server-ownersadmins/content.md

 <h3 id="docs-internal-guid-570bd19d-7fff-cf0f-96d6-8e7f8a2a7718"><strong>Note: Server Subscriptions are currently only available for US-based creators.</strong></h3>
 <p><strong>We're excited to announce Server Subscriptions for creators and communities on Discord!</strong></p>
 <p>Read on to learn what you need to know as a server admin.
-If you’re not a server admin but have questions related to your subscription to a server, you can<a href="https://support.discord.com/hc/en-us/articles/4415163187607" target="_blank" rel="noopener"> visit this help page for more information.</a></p>
+If you’re not a server admin but have questions related to your subscription to a server, you can<a href="https://support.discord.com/hc/en-us/articles/4415163187607" target="_blank" rel="noopener noreferrer"> visit this help page for more information.</a></p>
 <p class="wysiwyg-text-align-center"><span class="wysiwyg-underline"><img src="https://lh4.googleusercontent.com/DWACs2vxQZUEb5ZJI52Pa0jK2wtzG6rKPrcavBnNwFOG0M1u7D1bcKG8hB2Ad0nJxyGalEQf7DzGEmibKAgZbVTF8qoMvgAmKVn-ymAogGGDLfeT4BZ6IT-wmfnHGAFtxq4yOKh7ImQQA7kWqcxL9rU"></span></p>
 <p><strong>What this article covers:</strong></p>
 <ul>